-This can be a useful tool for both musculoskeletal and neurological injuries.
-Examples of post-operative musculoskeletal conditions include: ACL reconstruction, lateral ankle ligament reconstruction, hip labrum repair, total hip replacement, total knee replacement, lumbar laminectomy, or lumbar discectomy.
-Specific injuries or conditions such as plantar fasciitis, achilles tendonitis, patella tendinitis, IT band syndrome, osteoarthritis, amongst others can also benefit from the unweighted training.
-Body coaches may also use the Alter-G treadmill for neurological conditions such as stroke, spinal cord injury, traumatic brain injury, cerebral palsy, or Parkinson’s disease.
-The Body Coach can teach gait mechanics and help retrain some of these movement patterns essential for walking or running.
+Body coaches may also use the AlterG treadmill for recovery from neurological conditions such as a stroke, spinal cord injury, traumatic brain injury, cerebral palsy, or Parkinson’s disease.
+Using the AlterG, the Body Coach can teach gait mechanics and help clients retrain some movement patterns essential for walking or running.